Code review best practices: Ensuring high-quality codebase with effective reviews

 Automated tools can be beneficial in conducting effective code reviews.
 These tools can analyze code for potential issues, identify coding standards violations, and check for compliance with security requirements.
 They can also provide code quality, test coverage, and defect density metrics.

-Various automated good code reviews tools, such as Codacy, SonarQube, and Code Climate, are available in the market.
+Various automated good code review tools, such as Codacy, SonarQube, and Code Climate, are available in the market.
 These tools can integrate with your code repository and provide feedback on each pull request.

 Implementing code reviews in place maximizes the quality of your code and fosters collaboration.
 However, using different tools to do so gets taxing.
 Moreover, if you lack access to real-time metrics and insights, it’s difficult to see what’s going on with your code review process.
 Here’s where DevDynamics can help.